umangsa999/mikeOS/README.md

 Copyright (C) 2006 - 2014 MikeOS Developers -- see doc/LICENSE.TXT
 ```

-MikeOS is a 16-bit real mode operating system for x86-compatible PCs,
+MikeOS is a 16-bit real mode Operating system for x86-compatible PCs,
 written entirely in assembly language, which boots from a floppy disk,
 CD-ROM or USB key.
 It features a text-based dialog-driven user
 interface, a command-line, support for FAT12 (MS-DOS-like) floppy